SergeyBel/phpinvariant/README.md

 # Quick start
 1. Create a folder `invariants`
-2. Create `...Check` class inside this folder
+2. Create `...Invariant` class inside this folder
-    1. Class must extends `BaseInvariantCheck`
+    1. Class must extends `BaseInvariant`
     1. Each public method with a name 'check...' will be launched
 3. Run command `vendor/bin/phpinvariant check --path=invariants`